carlerik-gauthier/soccer_season_prediction/README.md

 # Conclusion

 In no way, this project is aimed to be used for any claim in front of courts; it was just for my fun.
 That being said, the fact that results are not as good as expected at the start is a good thing for soccer.
-Indeed, the incertainty about games' outcome makes ir an exciting sport to follow and argue with friends (and other fans).
+Indeed, the uncertainty about games' outcome makes ir an exciting sport to follow and argue with friends (and other fans).

+Went through an entire experimental project from scrapping the data, exploring and prototyping in notebooks, translating those to scripts and displaying insight and results in a Streamlit app.

+## Side note
+I consider my notebooks as rough drafts before turning to .py script with content I deem sufficient; so notebooks are not very user-friendly.

+Best practises requires providing docstrings and variable typing.
+As it is personal and been written over the course of several months (when I had free time and motivation to go on) and not meant to be used widely by the public, it didn't seem to me to be as important.